 Welcome to Baltimore Hot Yoga & Wellness!

-This is HOT yoga!
-Come to class well hydrated.
+Our hot yoga is HOT, so come to class well hydrated.
 You don’t have to be in shape to try your first hot yoga class.
-Give our hot yoga series a chance to work – at least five to seven classes before you decide if it’s right for you.
+Come as you are and give our hot yoga series a chance to work – at least five to seven classes before you decide if it’s right for you.
 This is why we offer such a GREAT introductory deal: 30 days of unlimited yoga for just $35!

 After the initial month, practicing three to four times a week is the best way to get the most benefits.
 The more classes you take, the sooner the benefits are coming your way.
 So, what are you waiting for?
 Come in and take your first class – be prepared to sweat like crazy and see how this yoga can change your life, improve your health, and even be FUN!

-Here are some things to keep in mind for your first classes:
+Here are some things to keep in mind for your first hot classes:

 - As a beginner, it is normal to feel a bit intimidated.
 All classes are for all levels, so you will be surrounded by other beginners, as well as people who have been practicing for many years.